-Additionally, Sonangol is the concessionaire of mining rights in Angola; therefore, it is a part of all Production Sharing Agreements executed in Angola.
-As a part of all Production Sharing Agreements currently in force in Angola, Sonangol is contractually entitled to receive part of the profits made under the terms and conditions established in each Production Sharing Agreement.
+Additionally, ANPG is the concessionaire of mining rights in Angola; therefore, it is a part in all Production Sharing Agreements executed in Angola.
+As such, ANPG is contractually entitled to receive part of the profits made under the terms and conditions established in each Production Sharing Agreement.